Rashida-Irshaad/100_Days_Of_DevOps_-kodekloud/Day68/README.md

 - Enter the **initial admin password** from the previous step.
 - Choose **“Install suggested plugins”**.
 - Create the admin user with the exact details:
-  - Username: theadmin
+  - Username:
-  - Password: Adm!n321
+  - Password:
-  - Full Name: Rose
+  - Full Name:
-  - Email: rose@jenkins.stratos.xfusioncorp.com
+  - Email:
 - Click **Save and Continue → Start using Jenkins**.

 8️⃣ **Verify Jenkins Service**